Supreme Court: Lawyers Shouldn’t Just Serve as Messengers for Their Clients

 Lawyers Shouldn't Just Serve as Messengers for Their Clients

 The Supreme Court of India criticized a lawyer representing the Maharashtra government in a land compensation case for submitting an affidavit that was deemed “contemptuous” by a senior IAS officer.
 The court stated that the lawyer should not have permitted the filing of such an affidavit.
 In response, the lawyer promptly apologized and notified the court that the state was withdrawing the affidavit.
 Despite this, the court remained displeased and directed the IAS officer to appear in person.
-The Supreme Court also reminded the lawyer that they should not simply act as a messenger for their client but must fulfill their responsibilities as an officer of the court.
+The Supreme Court also reminded the lawyer that they should not simply act as a messengers for their client but must fulfill their responsibilities as an officer of the court.

 The case concerns land that the state of Maharashtra illegally occupied over sixty years ago.
 The Supreme Court is now exploring ways to ensure the rightful landowner receives fair compensation.
 The court has instructed the Maharashtra government to determine the current market value of the land near Pune.
 Although the state had initially agreed to a compensation of Rs.
 37 crore, the court has demanded an updated valuation.